Should You Choose a Smaller Insurance Company?

 Choosing a car insurance company is a big decision.
-You should consider the affordability of their premiums, read customer reviews and research what’s covered by the policy.
+You need to consider how expensive they are, read customer reviews and research what’s covered by the policy.
 It’s also good to check A.M.
-Best Company rates insurance companies’ financial stability, which demonstrates a company’s strength and ultimately their ability to pay out on your claims.
+Best Company’s ratings.
+They evaluate companies’ financial stability, which demonstrates a company’s strength and ultimately their ability to pay out on your claims.

 Here are a few smaller car insurance companies and the special services and benefits they offer.